Families Flee New Israeli Assault In Gaza's Khan Younis

 Among the dead were two local journalists, Tamim Abu Muaamar and Abdallah Al-Susi, along with several of their relatives, medics and fellow journalists said.
 Their deaths brought the number of Palestinian journalists killed by Israeli fire to 168 since Oct 7, the Hamas-run Gaza government media office said.

-In a statement, the Hamas armed wing vowed loyalty to Sinwar in a show of challenge to Israel, which puts Sinwar on the top of its marked-for-death officials.
+In a statement, the Hamas armed wing vowed loyalty to the newly appointed overall leader of Hamas, Yahya Sinwarin, a show of challenge to Israel.

 Fears are growing of a possible broader conflict.
 Iran has vowed to retaliate after Hamas's leader Ismail Haniyeh was assassinated in Tehran and Israel killed a top commander of Lebanese militant group Hezbollah in a strike on a Beirut suburb.